geometric-intelligence/ece3/README.md

 ### Textbooks

-The content of this class relies on the following excellent textbook:
+The content of this class relies on the following excellent textbooks:
 - [Introduction to Linear Algebra](https://web.stanford.edu/~boyd/vmls/vmls.pdf), by Stephen Boyd and Lieven Vandenberghe.
+- [Think Python, 2nd edition](http://greenteapress.com/wp/think-python-2e/), by Allen B. Downey

 ### Syllabus